 The combination of repositioning the company for growth, focusing their portfolio, investing in their capabilities and strengthening the balance sheet has created the conditions for profitable growth and long-term value creation going forward.

 Pitney Bowes has made several acquisitions in recent years to bolster its ecommerce capabilities and diversify its offerings.

 In 2019 the company bought Emtex Ltd. for $41 million.
-Emtex's software and services allow large-volume mailers to simplify document production and centrally manage complex multi-vendor and multi-site print operations.
+Emtex's (U.K. based) software and services allow large-volume mailers to simplify document production and centrally manage complex multi-vendor and multi-site print operations.

-Pitney Bowes acquired DDD Co. for $49.5 million in 2019.
+Pitney Bowes acquired DDD Co. headquartered in Landover for about $49.5 million in 2019.
 DDD provides fulfillment services, secure mail processing, messenger services, logistics support, and record and information management.
 The deal accelerated Pitney Bowes' diversification of the PBMS customer base into the government sector.

 In 1912 Walter Bowes, an address machine salesman, gained control of Universal Stamping Machine, which made stamp canceling machines.
 In 1920 Bowes joined with Arthur Pitney, who had developed a postage metering machine.
 After creating a market by forcing through Congress legislation that outlawed the sale of meters, the Pitney-Bowes Postage Meter Company began leasing new machines in 1921.
 During the 1920s Pitney-Bowes built a large service fleet with leasing and repair expertise; added mail handling machines, including stampers and counters, to its product line; and expanded into Canada, Germany, and the UK.